 Gobble, gobble!
 Thanksgiving is right around the corner which means it is time to take down the Halloween decorations and put up some fall decor.
 My kids added to the fall feeling in our house by making a colorful Turkey Suncatcher Craft.
 We hung them in the window, and when the sun light streams through, they really brighten up our home.
 These turkeys are simple to make with many items that you already have at home.
+You might also enjoy this Scrapbook Paper Thanksgiving Turkey Craft.
 Thanks to Imperial Sugar for sponsoring this post.
 All opinions are my own.

 We found the inspiration for these turkey suncatchers on Imperial Sugar’s Kid’s in the Kitchen section where you will find many Thanksgiving Craft Ideas.
 I was particularly impressed with the turkey suncatcher craft since the colored tissue paper creates such pretty see through patterns when added to wax paper with homemade decoupage glue.
-That’s right, we made our own decoupage glue and it was super easy!
+You'll also enjoy this Pipe Cleaner Turkey..
+That's right, we made our own decoupage glue and it was super easy!

 To make this turkey suncatcher craft, you will need: